Complete Robust Hybrid Systems Reachability: Proof of Completeness for Robust Reachability

 If \(\fmlset_0\neq\emptyset\), by \Cref{lem:auxlemmb} there are valid robust sequents \(\lsequent{\fmlsetb_1}{\fmlset_1,\fmlset'},\ldots, \lsequent{\fmlsetb_n}{\fmlset_n,\fmlset'}\) from which \dL derives \(\lsequent{\fmlsetb}{\fmlset_0,\fmlset'}\) and \(\fmlset_1\provsetrel\fmlset_0,\ldots,\fmlset_1\provsetrel\fmlset_0\).
 As the rank of the basic formulas is \(0\), moreover \(\fmlset_1,\fmlset'\provsetrel\fmlset\) and \ldots \(\fmlset_n,\fmlset'\provsetrel\fmlset\). \end{proof}

-To conclude the proof of \Cref{thm:maincompleteness} apply \Cref{lem:auxlemm} repeatedly, beginning with the valid robust sequent \(\lsequent{}{\fml}\) for a box-free \strictfml \rrdL sentence.
+To conclude the proof of \Cref{thm:maincompleteness}, apply \Cref{lem:auxlemm} repeatedly, beginning with the valid robust sequent \(\lsequent{}{\fml}\) for a box-free, \strictfml \rrdL sentence.
 The result is a (possibly infinite) derivation tree for \(\prov{\fml}\).
-To see that the tree is finite, assume for a contradiction that it is not.
-Then by König's Lemma, there is an infinite branch through the constructed tree.
-However, every application of \Cref{lem:auxlemm} on this branch reduces the succedent of the sequent with respect to \(\provsetrel\).
-Thus, there is an infinite \(\provsetrel\)-descending sequence in \(\setoffmlsets\) contradicting well-foundedness of \(\provsetrel\). \end{proof}
+If this tree were infinite, there would be an infinite branch through the constructed tree by König's Lemma.
+However, every application of \Cref{lem:auxlemm} on this branch reduces the succedent of the sequent with respect to \(\provsetrel\) by construction (\Cref{lem:auxlemm}).
+Such an infinite \(\provsetrel\)-descending sequence in \(\setoffmlsets\) contradicts well-foundedness of \(\provsetrel\).
+So the derivation is finite and as such the required proof. \end{proof}